gbmeow/newrepo/README.md

 ### []Test you EB CLI if you are testing you app locally

+Roadmap check:
+[] Cloned the repo
+[] Added Role/Policy
+[] There is a file named - Dockerrun.aws.json - in your main repo

 If you do not have latest eb cli - then upgrade.
 REASON: I ran into some configuration issues, beacuse of and older version.
 Do not burn the hours, just update.